pongib/365DaysOfLearning/README.md

 **TIL**: Intro to streaming data (aka unbounded data) and some challenge that require action in realtime such fraud detection.
 Sometime it shift storage and go to analytic to reduce latency.
 Example game, credit card transaction, traffic sensor it kind of infinite data and never end and from various source.
 And go back to read document about Bigtable, for now it can replicate across region but in video said it in beta.

 **Thoughts**: Kind of slow progress and found out in morning is most suitable time to learn because it less interrupt for example, in evening sometime may have surpise event that I can't control and will end up with don't learning on plan.

+## Day 8: Jan 9, 2020

+**TIL**: Cover cloud pub/sub and a bit about kafka connector both source and sink.
+How to monitor unacked message and metric and how to troubleshoot and some common pitfall such as code not optimize for keep up with publish load and not correctly ack.

+**Thoughts**: I used pub/sub as at my work and found this lesson improve me about how to troubleshoot and see that my subscriber is balance with my publish rate via stackdriver.
+And excited about kafka even it cover a bit of it, also surpise that can work together both pub/sub and kafka on same pipeline.
+Today after work I feel want to sleep but need to learn so I try hard to stay focus and make it complete for today.